space-wizards/docs/src/en/space-station-14/round-flow/proposals/changeling.md

 ## REQUIRED CHANGES
 - Salvage corpses now spawn very bloated.
 They cannot be consumed by the changeling for food.
 - Add ventcrawling for mice, rats, etc.
+- Some implementation of virology for the eyeslug infection and for early starvation symptoms to not be metagamed.